Gohith/Nucleo-STM32H7-Bare-metal-Drivers/README.md

 This project avoids HAL/LL entirely and focuses on clarity, performance, and learning the hardware at its lowest level.
 The drivers can be included in the project application.

-> **Project Status:** Work in progress — currently includes ADC, GPIO, PWR, RCC, RTC, SYSTICK, TIM, USART drivers.
+> **Project Status:** Work in progress — currently includes ADC, GPIO, PWR, RCC, RTC, SYSTICK, TIM, USART, IWDG drivers.
 > More peripheral drivers will be added as development continues.

 ---